ontoligent/polo/README.md

 			trial2\
 ```
 This directory structure reflects the following assumptions:

-* There is a project directory where all of your source data and
+* There is a **project directory** where all of your source data and
   generated output will live.
 By default, this directory lives in your
-  polo application root and is called `projects`.
+  Polo application root and is called `projects`.
 It is automatically
   created for you when you install Polo.

 *